 Did You Know?

 Throughout the movie, Frankie Avalon's character is only referred to as "The Big Kahuna", and never once is called by his first name.
 He is listed as "Annette's Husband" in the end credits.
 The name "Frankie" could not be used anywhere in the film, because Avalon played "Frankie" in the 1960s beach movies and legal issues were involved since this film was made by a different studio and with different producers.
 However, "The Big Kahuna" was actually a character from the 1959 film "Gidget," rather than from the Beach Party series.
+The same thing is said for Annette Funicello's character because her character's name in the Beach Party films was named Delores, or Dee Dee for short.
 See more